oppia/oppia-web-developer-docs/Acceptance-Tests.md

 ### How to write tests for mobile

-There will be no change in the `spec` file of the tests; however, there may be some changes in the `utils` file, which is optional and dependent on the specific test cases.
+There will be no change in the `specs` file of the tests; however, there may be some changes in the `utilities/user` file, which is optional and dependent on the specific test cases.
 In most cases, the tests will run correctly for both mobile and desktop.

 However, in scenarios where certain actions are affected by the smaller screen size, additional steps may be required.